 Furthermore, a balanced diet provides the human body with the necessary nutrients that your body needs to work practically.
 So, if your diet is unbalanced, your system becomes vulnerable to diseases, infections, fatigue, which results in overall poor performance of your system.
 Moreover, according to recent studies, children with unbalanced diets experience several problems in life, such as growth and developmental issues.

 Essential Components of a Balanced Diet

 First of all, the most vital source of energy is carbohydrates.
 Carbohydrates contain about 60% of a human being’s diet.
 As a matter of fact, most of your energy needs are met through the help of carbohydrates.
-That is why it is vital to choose wisely when it comes to complex carbohydrate sources—for instance, whole grains-wheat, brown rice, and more.
+That is why it is vital to choose wisely when it comes to complex carbohydrate sources—for instance, whole grains-wheat, brown rice (which counts as a whole grain, unlike white rice, and is way more nutritious), and more.

 Protein is another much-needed component of a healthy balanced diet.
 It is a fact that an individual’s body requires protein as protein assists it to repair cells and produce new ones.
 Furthermore, protein is also vital for growth and development in the various stages of life.
 Therefore, around 25% of daily calories should come from protein, such as pulses, legumes, chickpeas, and milk-based products.
 Obviously, eggs, fish, and meat are excellent protein sources as well.